-Meet The SPREADER: You’ll recognize them in one of two ways.
-Either they will have what kind of appears like an organized space but when you open a drawer, a door, look under their desk, behind the door.
+Meet the Spreader: You’ll recognize them in one of two ways.
+They will have what almost appears like an organized space but when you open a drawer, a door, look under their desk, behind the door.
 Yikes!!!!
 Complete chaos.
-The other way you will recognize them is because literally everything will be in no particular order – if it fits, put it there.
+The other way you will recognize them is because literally, everything will be in no particular order – if it fits, put it there.
 Their work is spread all over their desk, spilling out of drawers, cupboards.
-Nothing organized.
-The fantastic thing about The Spreader is that they have the most amazing minds.
-They are innovators.
+Nothing seemingly organized.
+Spreaders are innovators.
 Their mind is full of ideas and thoughts.
-They are fast thinkers and tend be the creative type.
+They are fast thinkers and tend to be the creative type.

-Of all the Organizational Personality Types the Spreader will potentially look the most disorganized.
+Of all the Organizational Personality Types, the Spreader will potentially look the most disorganized.
 The clutter that surrounds a Spreader is “work in progress”.
-And while they work, they also eat, open the mail, reference books, follow up with people, make notes, read reports, install new software and technology and work on their computer and laptop.
+And while they work, they also eat, open the mail, reference books, follow up with people, make notes, read reports, install new software and technology, and work on their computer or laptop.
 Everything collects around them as they focus on what they are working on.
-The problem arrises with putting everything away.
+The problem arises with putting everything away.
 A Spreader is most productive, most creative when they start with a blank canvas – and that means a cleared desk.
-Which is why, quite often you will notice that they just shove everything that in on their desk into a box, on into a cupboard – out of sight – so that they can begin work.
+This is why you will often notice that they just shove everything that is on their desk into a box, or into a cupboard – out of sight – so that they can begin work.

-Because they are more conceptual in their thinking they tend not to notice the clutter building up around them and also why they have a hard time putting things away.
-It is not that they don’t want to – literally they don’t know how other people do it.
+Because they are more conceptual in their thinking, they tend not to notice the clutter building up around them and why they have a hard time putting things away.
+It is not that they don’t want to – they don’t know how other people do it.
 Their challenge is understanding CATEGORIES.

 A Place for Everything.